All a Bad Dream? 1 in 4 Think Their Nightmares Predicted the Future

 Most Common Nightmares by State

 Americans turn to Google after having a nightmare to try and make sense of what happened in their minds.
-The most common nightmare people search about across all 50 states is dreams about their teeth falling out.
+The most common nightmare people search for across all 50 states is dreams about their teeth falling out.
 That’s the top nightmare in 14 states including New York, Texas, and Illinois.

 What does it mean if your teeth fall out in a dream?
 There are a lot of theories, some believe it symbolizes a loss while others believe it is anxiety-related or health-related.